Criminal & Excessive Speeding (A.R.S. 28-701.02)

-In addition, many times people are cited for going 86 miles an hour, or more, on the freeway while traveling north to Flagstaff, or south to Tucson.
-Lastly, many times local police departments will put out enforcement units during the start of a school year in which they will catch people exceeding 35 miles an hour when “approaching a school zone.”
-This last scenario can often times be very vague because there is no definitive distance from a school crossing a person needs to be before they have violated the law.
+In addition, people are often cited for going 21 or more miles an hour over the posted speed limit on the freeway while traveling north to Flagstaff, or south to Tucson.
+Lastly, many times local police departments will put out enforcement units during the start of a school year in which they will catch people exceeding 35 miles an hour when “approaching a school crossing.”
+This last scenario can oftentimes be very vague because there is no definitive distance from a school crossing a person needs to be before they have violated the law.

 Possible Punishment for Excessive Speeding

 If you are charged and convicted for one of these scenarios of Criminal Speeding, the punishment will be a Class 3 misdemeanor.
 This includes up to 30 days in jail and a $500 fine with an additional surcharge of 84%.
 In addition, there are often Driver’s License and insurance rate ramifications.
 It’s essential to have a criminal speeding lawyer for your case.